mistweaverco/kulala.nvim/README.md

 }
 ```

-Place the cursor on the first or the second item
+Place the cursor on any item
 in the `examples.http` and
 run `:lua require('kulala').run()`.